Chapter 20. Coordination Chemistry (Inorganic Chemistry)

 ○ Tetrahedral structures absorb lower-energy, relatively longer wavelengths.

-○ Square planar structures absorb the shortest wavelengths. (ref)
+○ Square planar structures absorb the **shortest wavelen

-○ Definition: Energy stabilized when a metal ion is placed in a crystal field created by ligands in a complex compound.
+○ Definition: The stabilization energy when a metal ion (treated as a spherical field) is placed in the crystal field created by ligands in a coordination compound.

-○ Situation: P > Δ, corresponds to weak-field ligands.
+○ Condition: when P > Δ, it corresponds to a weak-field ligand.

-○ In high-spin, the energy difference between eg and t2g is small, so both are considered at the same energy level, maximizing the placement of unpaired electrons.
+○ Because the energy difference between eg and t2g is similar, they are regarded as having the same energy level, and electrons are arranged to maximize the number of unpaired electrons.

-○ Situation: P < Δ, corresponds to strong-field ligands.
+○ Condition: when P < Δ, it corresponds to a strong-field ligand.

-○ Since eg > t2g is distinct, electrons are placed in t2g orbitals first.
+○ Because eg > t2g is clear, electrons are filled starting from t2g.

 ⑹ Color of Complexes